christopherkobayashi/TI99Utilities/README.md

 		http://www.ti99-geek.nl/Projects/ti99hdx/ti99hdx_server.html
 		for the Windows-only program that this replaces.

+v9t9_to_dsk.py:	cross-platform disk image converter.
+Takes a V9T9 image as
+		input and emits a PC99 image as output.

 ti_bin_to_wav:	converts TI binary file to WAV file suitable for reading via
 		cassette port.
 Output is a 48kHz stereo WAV file constructed from sine waves.